slembcke/Tina/README.md

 ```

 ## TODO:
-* Need to do more Windows testing.
+* Need some real tests.
-* Arm 64 implementation.
-(Android/iOS I guess?)
 * Look into WASM, and see if that is possible.